-- Designers know about spacing, what fonts and hues go together and the psychology these portray to readers
+- Designers know about spacing, what fonts and hues go together and what effect these combinations have on readers.

 - They will make sure your design doesn’t look like 2009 called and wants its logo back.

 - They have expensive software that can make sure your logo looks great at any size and on any device.

 - They have studied graphic design.
 They may have even attended university or gone on courses… they know their stuff.
-You expect people to hire you for your area of expertise… this is theirs
+You expect people to hire you for your skills and area of expertise… this is theirs.

-When creating this website I looked around at various free online design software but frankly, the logos looked cheap and I’ve seen enough shonky self-designed logos on other VA websites to know the impression that gives.
+When creating this website I looked around at various free online design software but frankly, the logos looked cheap and I’ve seen enough shonky self-designed logos to know the impression that gives.

 No, I wanted a professional-looking website so I looked professional and would be hired by professional business owners…